Skip to main content

 You’ll also be able to specialise your study on key areas of interest in both criminology and law, including crime prevention and criminal justice to types of crime or offending, such as mentally disordered offenders.
 You might also focus on key explanations for crimes and criminal offending, and how crimes are defined and constructed.
 Enhancing your post-university career prospects, this course could prepare you for roles within the criminal justice system and beyond.

 Not quite ready to start Criminology with Law BSc(Hons)?
-Successful completion of our Social Science Foundation Pathway leading to a BSc(Hons) Degree will equip you with the foundation knowledge to study Criminology with Law.
+Successful completion of our Health Foundation Pathway leading to a BSc(Hons) Degree will equip you with the foundation knowledge to study Criminology with Law.

 Course detail